From £1,695pp

 1 / 6

 The fertile Lasithi Plateau was once cultivated by the Minoans, and is covered with pear and apple orchards, almond trees and crop fields.
 A scenic drive leads us across the plateau, where we’ll stop at traditional villages, stone-built Kera Monastery, and the cave said to have been the birthplace of Zeus.
+Lunch will back at the hotel.

 Location